champa720/material.io/_science/cc-basics/chapter-1/lesson-1.4.md

 ### STDs

 Sexually transmitted diseases (STDs) are caused by germs that travel through sexual contact.
 The chart on the next page shows symptoms, diagnosis, and treatment of the most common STDs.
-All STDs can be prevented by avoiding exposure to them.\
+All STDs can be prevented by avoiding exposure to them.

-SEXUALLY TRANSMITTED DISEASES
+**Sexually Transmitted Diseases**
+{: .center-aligned }

 | Disease | Symptoms | Treatment |
 |:-:|:-:|:-:|